Dubai Frame

-The project idea was initially conceived by Fernando Donis, and selected as the winner of a design competition by an international jury.
-The designer has alleged that he had his intellectual property stolen and was denied credit for the design.
-The final project was completed by Hyder Consulting, part of Arcadis NV, and Al Rostamani Pegel was its principal contractor.
+The project idea was initially conceived by Fernando Donis through an architecture competition by ThyssenKrupp and Dubai Municipality, and selected as the winner of a design competition by an international jury.
+Donis has alleged that he had his intellectual property stolen and was denied credit for the design.
+The final project was completed by Hyder Consulting, part of Arcadis NV.
 It opened in January 2018.
+The Dubai Frame can take only 200 visitors per hour.
+Only groups of 20 will be sent to each of the augmented-reality stops – the Mezzanine level, the Sky Deck level and the Vortex Level.

 Architecture competition

 The design was selected as the winner of the 2009 ThyssenKrupp Elevator International Award from 926 proposals.
-Participants from all over the world were invited to submit an emblem that would promote “the new face for Dubai".
+Participants from all over the world were invited to submit an emblem that would promote “The new face for Dubai".
 It is near the Star Gate of Zabeel Park and stands at 150.24 m tall and 95.53 m wide.

 The ThyssenKrupp Elevator Architecture Award is an international architecture competition first held in 1988 and sponsored by one of the world's leading elevator companies.
 An international panel of judges selected the winning idea from among 926 design proposals to create a Tall Emblem Structure for Dubai.
 The original jury consisted of 11 international architects — a former and current chairman of the International Union of Architects (UIA) and the regional chairman of ThyssenKrupp Elevator.
 Dubai Municipality’s director general and Sheikh Hamdan Bin Rashid Al Maktoum were listed as ‘honorary’ jurors.

-Donis' design was ultimately selected, for which he won an AED 367329.70 ($100,000) prize.
+Donis' design was ultimately selected, for which he won an AED 367,329.70 ($100,000) prize.
 According to Donis, when designing the structure he saw Dubai as a city full of emblems and rather than adding another one, they proposed to frame them all: to frame the city.
 Instead of building a massive structure, the purpose of the proposal was to build a void of 150 meters by 105 meters to continuously frame the development of the past, current, and future Dubai.
 To become the structure that celebrates yet constrains the city.